zhengyangca/blockchain-python-sample/README.md

 ## Note

+Wish to get familiar with the recently famous concepts of **Blockchain and Distributed Ledgers**?

+Want to create your own sexy **Cryptocurrencies** similar to Bitcoins, Litecoins?

-If you wish to get familiar with the recently famous concepts of **blockchain(and Cryptocurrencies)**, and even more details on how it works in **python** code, this repo will provide you a brief and clear sample and appropriate comments to help understand.
+And even more details on how it works in **python** code?

+This repo will provide you a brief and clear sample and appropriate comments to help understand.

 ## Prepare
 Make sure you have Python 3 installed: